History of slavery in Texas: Legacy

 June 19, the day of the Emancipation announcement, has been celebrated annually in Texas and other states as Juneteenth.

 The long-term effects of slavery can be seen to this day in the state's demographics.
 The eastern quarter of the state, where cotton production depended on thousands of slaves, is considered the westernmost extension of the Deep South.
 It contains a very significant number of Texas' African-American population.
 On the other hand, western parts of Texas were still a frontier during the American Civil War.
 While settled chiefly by Anglo-Southerners after the war; with the history of ranching, some of these parts have been more associated with the Southwest than the South.

 In the 1870s, a system of legalized racial segregation and white supremacy was enforced.
 In 1876 Texas adopted a new constitution requiring segregated schools and imposing a poll tax, which decreased the number of poor voters both black and white.
 By the late 19th century, Texas passed other Jim Crow laws.
 The system of school support was inadequate, and schools for racial minorities were seriously underfunded.
 Texas did not, however, employ techniques common in other Southern states such as complex voter registration rules and literacy tests; even the "white primary" was not implemented statewide until 1923.

 In 1900, African Americans comprised 20% of the state's population of 3,048,710.
 The drop in proportion of population reflected greatly-increased European immigration to the state in the 19th century, as well as population growth.

 Like Georgia, the Texas Democratic Party adopted a whites-only primary.
 Since they politically dominated the state for decades after 1900, the only contest for office was at the primary level.
 The white primary was another way to exclude African Americans from making electoral decisions, and it was not overturned by the Supreme Court until 1944 in Smith v.
 Allwright.
 States that had used it adopted other means to keep most African Americans from voting.

 African Americans immediately started raising legal challenges to disfranchisement, but early Supreme Court cases, such as Giles v.
 Harris (1903), upheld the states.
 Through organizations such as the National Association for the Advancement of Colored People (NAACP), African Americans continued to work to regain their ability to exercise their civil and voting rights as citizens.
-The civil rights movement led to the U.S. Congress and President Lyndon Johnson passing the Civil Rights Act of 1964 and the Voting Rights Act of 1965, which protected the rights of all citizens to integrated public facilities and enforcement of voting rights.
+The civil rights movement led to the U.S. Congress and President Lyndon Johnson (Texas Democrat) passing the Civil Rights Act of 1964 and the Voting Rights Act of 1965, which protected the rights of all citizens to integrated public facilities and enforcement of voting rights.

-On June 25, 2013, the U.S. Supreme Court struck down Section 4(b) of the Voting Rights Act as unconstitutional, a ruling which was shortly followed the implementation of Voter i.d. laws in Texas.
+On June 25, 2013, the U.S. Supreme Court struck down Section 4(b) of the Voting Rights Act as unconstitutional, a ruling which was shortly followed the implementation of voter ID laws in Texas.
 Those against this decision typically argue that it unfairly targets key Democratic constituencies such as minority groups and the elderly, while proponents argue that the law's intention is to prevent voting by illegal immigrants.